JulianDominic/MTGPriceAggregator/README.md

 ### Script

 1. Make sure you have [Python](https://www.python.org/) installed and added to `PATH`.
-2. Dowload/Clone the repository or just `lgs.py` and `requirements.txt` found in the backend.
+2. Dowload/Clone the repository or just `lgs.py` and `requirements_script.txt` found in the backend.
 3. Download the dependencies `pip install -r requirements_script.txt`.
 4. Run the script.